CleverCloud/scala-akka-http-postgres-example/README.md

 - basic-auth
 - PostgreSQL database

+# Database creation
+The program uses [Flyway sbt plugin](https://github.com/flyway/flyway-sbt) in order to create the database table automatically.
+It requires a hook run before the program starts.
+Just set in the application environment the variable `CC_PRE_RUN_HOOK` with the value `sbt flywayMigrate`

 # Installation
 To install it, simply fork this repository and create an application from your GitHub repo.
 Then create a PostgreSQL add-on and link it to your application, either via the Clever Tools CLI or via the Clever Cloud console.